 Director of Athletics

 Coach Pablo Gentile is the Director of Athletics and boys soccer coach at The Cushman School.
 He has been part of the Cushman family since 2001.
 Born in Buenos Aires, Argentina, Pablo moved to Dallas, Texas, at the age of nine.
 He played soccer at Newman Smith High School, earning All-District and All-Region honors.
 After playing at Richland College for two years, Coach Gentile transferred to Florida International University.
 His FIU team was ranked as high as number one in the nation and was one of the top four seeds in the NCAA tournament.
-Six players from his FIU team were drafted by Major League Soccer (MLS).
 After earning his bachelor’s degree in physical education, Coach Gentile played for the Miami Breakers in the Premier Development League (PDL).
 He was named “Best 11” and invited to the Umbro-Select Major League Soccer Combine in 2000.
 Pablo was selected in the 5th round of the MLS Superdraft by the Miami Fusion.
 After the Fusion, he went on to play for the Syracuse Salty Dogs of the A-League and won a national championship with Uruguay Soccer Club.
-He has coached club soccer with Miami Shores Soccer Club, Plantation FC and Weston Soccer Club.
-Pablo also coached Chaminade-Madonna Prep School to the first two district titles in the school’s history and consecutive regional semifinal appearances.
-Sixteen of his former soccer players have earned college scholarships.
-He currently holds a National “B” License from U.S. Soccer and a Master’s degree in Elementary Education from Barry University.
+Pablo coached Chaminade-Madonna Prep School to the first two district titles in the school’s history and consecutive regional semifinal appearances.
+He currently coaches club soccer for Plantation FC.
+He holds a National “B” License from U.S. Soccer and a Master’s degree in Elementary Education from Barry University.

 Coach Christina Balseiro has been a part of the Cushman family since 1988.
 She always loved playing sports.
 She grew up playing soccer, softball, basketball and tennis.
 After graduating from Cushman, Coach Balseiro attended St. Thomas Aquinas High School in Ft.
 Lauderdale.
 There, she was on the cross-country team as well as the basketball team.
 St. Thomas won the State Championship in Cross Country the two years she participated.
 They were also ranked second in the state while she played basketball.
 Coach Balseiro has played soccer since age five and played club soccer throughout her high school years.
 While studying at UCF, Coach Balseiro played in the intramural soccer program.
 She is currently the Head of the girls Middle School soccer team, which she has coached for 9 years.
 She is also a coach in Cushman’s CAD program, as well as the after school soccer club.
 Coach Balseiro continues to motivate students to become involved in after school sports and finds it rewarding when student athletes work hard and improve their athletic skills.